fjcloud/transcript-app/prompt.md

 # Audio Transcription Application

 ## Overview
 Create a simple audio transcription application consisting of a Go backend server and a pure JavaScript frontend.
-The application allows users to record or upload WAV audio files and transcribe them using an OpenAI-compatible Whisper API.
+The application allows users to record or upload WAV audio files, transcribe them using an OpenAI-compatible Whisper API, and generate summaries using an OpenAI-compatible LLM API.

 ## Architecture